19hours/sg-statutes/Acts/Presidential Elections Act.md

 (11) An Election Judge may make an order that any ballot paper or other document relating to an election which has been sealed as required by this Act be inspected, copied or produced at such time and place and subject to such conditions as the Judge may consider expedient.

-(11A) No Election Judge shall make such an order unless he is satisfied that the inspection, copy or production is required for the purpose of instituting or maintaining a prosecution or an election petition in connection with the election.
+(11A) No Election Judge shall make such an order unless he is satisfied that the inspection, copy or production is required for the purpose of instituting or maintaining a prosecution or an application under section 71 in connection with the election.

 [12/93]